Budapest in 24 Hours: An Essential Itinerary

 Szechenyi Thermal Bath | 2-3 hours | Pest (XIV) | Pre-book tickets online; bring own towel & flip-flops |

-Hungarian cuisine emphasizes hearty, flavorful dishes with paprika as signature ingredient.
-Goulash (Gulyás) represents Hungary's national dish—a rich soup with beef, onions, potatoes, vegetables, and generous paprika seasoning.
-Lángos offers popular street food—deep-fried flatbread topped with garlic oil, sour cream, and grated cheese.
+Hungarian cuisine is all about hearty, flavorful dishes with paprika as the signature ingredient.
+Goulash (Gulyás) is Hungary's national dish.
+It's a rich soup with beef, onions, potatoes, vegetables, and tons of paprika seasoning.
+Lángos is popular street food.
+It's deep-fried flatbread topped with garlic oil, sour cream, and grated cheese.

-Chimney Cake (Kürtőskalács) provides delightful sweet treats—spiral-shaped pastry roasted over charcoal, coated in caramelized sugar, often flavored with cinnamon or walnuts.
+Chimney Cake (Kürtőskalács) is a great sweet treat.
+It's spiral-shaped pastry roasted over charcoal, coated in caramelized sugar, often flavored with cinnamon or walnuts.

-Signature drinks include Tokaji Wine (Hungary's famous sweet Aszú from UNESCO World Heritage wine region), Pálinka (traditional fruit brandy known for strength and pure fruit flavor), and Unicum (unique herbal liqueur with distinctive bittersweet taste from secret recipe of forty herbs and spices).
+Signature drinks include Tokaji Wine (Hungary's famous sweet Aszú from UNESCO World Heritage wine region), Pálinka (traditional fruit brandy known for being strong and having pure fruit flavor), and Unicum (unique herbal liqueur with a distinctive bittersweet taste from a secret recipe of forty herbs and spices).

 Hungary's official currency is the Hungarian Forint (HUF).
-Credit cards (Visa, Mastercard) are widely accepted in hotels, restaurants, and larger shops, though cash remains essential for smaller vendors, market stalls, and tips.
+Credit cards (Visa, Mastercard) work pretty much everywhere in hotels, restaurants, and bigger shops, but cash is still important for smaller vendors, market stalls, and tips.

-Use ATMs affiliated with well-known banks for best exchange rates.
-Always choose to be charged in local currency (HUF) rather than home currency to avoid conversion markups.
+Use ATMs connected to well-known banks for the best exchange rates.
+Always choose to be charged in local currency (HUF) rather than your home currency to avoid conversion markups.

-Budapest is generally safe for tourists, though exercise normal precautions against pickpocketing in crowded areas and on public transport.
-Tipping 10-15% is customary in restaurants if no service charge is included.
+Budapest is generally safe for tourists, but use normal precautions against pickpocketing in crowded areas and on public transport.
+Tipping 10-15% is normal in restaurants if no service charge is included.